geetu040/Google-Summer-of-Code-2024-Sktime/README.md

 ### Challenges

-- Initially, managing time was challenging, as it was my first experience working on a project of this scale.
+- Initially, managing time was difficult, as it was my first experience working on a project of this scale.
+However, I quickly adapted by breaking down tasks and prioritizing them, which improved my efficiency.
-- Maintaining consistency with daily stand-ups and weekly mentoring sessions was difficult at first.
+- Maintaining consistency with daily stand-ups and weekly mentoring sessions was challenging at first.
+Over time, I became more comfortable with agile practices, and I eventually led the weekly stand-ups, which enhanced my productivity and integration with the team.
-- Understanding and making changes to a large, complex codebase was particularly tough.
+- Understanding and modifying a large, complex codebase was tough, but I tackled this by gradually familiarizing myself with key components, which made navigating and contributing to the codebase easier.
-- I had to dive deeper into certain libraries to implement features effectively, requiring more in-depth knowledge than I initially had.
+- Implementing features required deeper knowledge of certain libraries than I initially had.
+I addressed this by dedicating extra time to learning these libraries, which allowed me to implement features effectively.
-- I discovered that designing solutions was more challenging than implementing them, leading me to focus more on efficient design strategies before execution.
+- Designing solutions proved more challenging than implementing them.
+Recognizing this, I shifted my focus to developing efficient design strategies before execution, leading to more robust solutions.

 # 🎯 Contributions